dkosmari/hid-wiimote-plus/README.md

     sudo make uninstall

-If you just want to test it, without installing it, use these commands instead:
+If you just want to test it, without installing it, use these commands instead (DKMS is not needed in this case):

     make
     sudo rmmod hid-wiimote